MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/configure-devops-pipeline.md

 To configure the workflow, you need to give GitHub permission to deploy to Azure on your behalf.
 Authorize GitHub by creating an Azure service principle stored in a GitHub secret named `AZURE_CREDENTIALS`.

-1. Run the following command to create the Azure service principle and configure the pipeline:
+1. Run the following command to create the Azure service principal and configure the pipeline:

     ```bash
     azd pipeline config